AI Doom-Scrolling: How to Stop Obsessing Over AI News

 🔄 The Uncertainty Loop

 AI's future is genuinely uncertain, and human brains hate uncertainty.
 When facing the unknown, your brain's default strategy is to seek more information — hoping that if you just learn enough, the uncertainty will resolve.
 But with AI, the uncertainty is irreducible.
 No amount of reading will tell you what AI will look like in five years.
 So you keep reading, and the uncertainty never resolves, and the cycle feeds itself.
+This is especially true for people stuck on AI safety fears — worrying about autonomous weapons, loss of human control, or existential risk — where more reading rarely reduces dread.
+Some people eventually turn to AI companions themselves for comfort — replacing human connection with the very technology that triggered the anxiety.

 The Real Cost of AI Doom-Scrolling